JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/creating_ui_themes.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-This documentation section will help you get started with developing [UI themes](types_of_plugins.md#ui-themes) for the IntelliJ Platform-based IDEs.
+This documentation section will help you get started with developing UI theme plugins for the IntelliJ Platform-based IDEs.

 [//]: # (TODO: expand it with the missing sections) The DevKit-based UI theme development workflow includes: